wavey0x/foundry-wrap/README.md

 ### Using with UV (Recommended)

-Using safesmith with [Astral's uv](https://github.com/astral-sh/uv) is the most convenient way to run it:
+[Astral's uv](https://github.com/astral-sh/uv) is the most convenient way to install and run safesmith.
+You're up and running immediately with the following commands:

 ```bash
 # Install uv if you don't have it